Skip to main content

 Ark.
 Code § 16-56-130(a)

-Yes, extended to three years from the moment of discovery if person was under 18 years of age at time of sexual abuse
+Yes, extended to three years from the moment of discovery if the person was under 18 at the time of sexual abuse

 California

-Ten years from the date of incident, or three years from date when the victim knew or should have known of the sexual abuse/assault
+Ten years from the date of the incident or three years from the date when the victim knew or should have known of the sexual abuse/assault

 Yes, extended by Assembly Bill 218.
 Must file a lawsuit by age 40 or within five years of discovering the abuse as an adult